ARM-software/CMSIS-Stream/Examples/simple/README.md

 This example is inside the folder `examples/simple` of the CMSIS-Stream folder.

-You can either use this example, or create it with the `cmsis-stream` command line tool:
+You can either use the example below, or create it with the `cmsis-stream` command line tool:

 `cmsis-stream create SimpleProject`

-In the folder `SimpleProject` you'll get the `Makefiles to build on host (Linux, Mac, Windows) and the CMSIS build tool solution files to build on Arm Virtual hardware for Corstone-300.
+In the folder `SimpleProject` you'll get the `Makefiles` to build on host (Linux, Mac, Windows) and the CMSIS build tool solution files to build on Arm Virtual Hardware for [Corstone-300](https://www.arm.com/products/silicon-ip-subsystems/corstone-300).
+Corstone-300 is a reference package optimized for Arm Cortex-M55 based devices and developed to help SoC designers build secure systems faster.

-The folder `example/simple` only contains makefile for host and no Corstone support.
+The folder `example/simple` (contrary to the one created with the `cmsis-stream` command) only contains makefile for host and no Corstone support.

 The example describes a very simple synchronous compute graph with 3 nodes: